-This vegan risotto is a delight for your tastebuds – the sweetness of caramelised fennel, combined with the saltiness of garlic herb cashews.
-And our secret ingredient, adds a splash of umami.
+This vegan fennel risotto is a delight for your tastebuds – the sweetness of caramelised fennel, combined with the saltiness of garlic herb cashews.
+Simple, but oh so delicious!

-My mum doesn’t like fennel, but she loves this risotto.
+My mum will tell you she doesn’t like fennel, but she loves this risotto.
 The distinctive and strong aniseed flavour of fennel is mellowed and transformed by caramelising it in brown sugar.

-We don’t often have wine, so developed the prefect substitute for it in our fennel risotto.
-One part lemon or lime juice to one part soy or tamari sauce makes a flavour filled substitute that brings more richness and depth of flavour than wine.
+We don’t often have wine, so developed the perfect substitute for it in our fennel risotto.
+One part lemon or lime juice to one part soy or tamari sauce makes a substitute that brings more richness and depth of flavour than wine.
 Do, of course, feel free to add a splash of vegan wine if you fancy!

 Caramelised Fennel Risotto with Herby Garlic Cashews